stereobooster/beoe/README.md

 ## TODO

-- [ ] configuration to class to root wrapper element
+- [ ] configuration to add class to root wrapper element
   - important to be able to add `not-content` for everybody who uses [tailwindcss-typography ](https://github.com/tailwindlabs/tailwindcss-typography)
 - [ ] remark-code-hook